Maria Wasti: Acting as a career

 Wasti recalls that her first experience in acting was because of her passion for art, but later her parents told her to pursue the career in a professional manner.
 After her first stunt, Wasti began receiving roles in various other plays in Lahore, Karachi, and Islamabad centers for Pakistan Television.
 She reminisces that people were skeptical when she stepped into acting, but once she proved herself, they started accepting her.

 She considers Bano Qudsia and Kallo among her most memorable plays.
 In other equally applauded roles, she played a victim in Baadlon Par Basera, who is forcefully led into marriage with a man in the United States on the phone, and when she meets him for the first time, she realizes the man is older than the picture she saw him in.

 Wasti is usually seen playing unglamorous roles involving sensitive issues regarding women in Pakistan.
 She has played roles depicting prominent women like Salma Murad and Bilquis Edhi.

 Wasti is known for being outspoken on various issues like women's rights, harassment, gender equality, and prejudice.

 Recent ventures

-Wasti has expressed that new Pakistani plays should portray issues in today's Pakistan.
+Wasti has said that new Pakistani plays should portray issues of contemporary Pakistan.
 She names drugs and AIDS as being among the most sensitive.
 She also cites the reason for the decrease in the quality of drama serials as the lack of a supply of actors, actresses, writers, directors, and producers.

 In view of these thoughts, Wasti opened a production house in 2002, where she has successfully produced several serials and a dozen of plays.